wildercb/csai/README.md

 The landing page (`src/app/page.js`) serves as the main entry point for users.
 It features:

 - A hero section with a call-to-action
-- Feature highlights of MedServe AI
+- Feature highlights of Med-friend AI
 - Options to try the HealthBot or access the full chat interface
 - Login/Signup buttons